scruss/RonR-RaspberryPi-image-utils/README.txt

 where W95 mounts the BOOT partition and Linux mounts the ROOT partition.
 If neither is specified, Linux is assumed.

-image-set-ptuuid:
+image-set-partuuid:

-image-set-ptuuid sets the Partition Table UUID value of a standard 'raw' image file.
+image-set-partuuid sets the ROOT partition PARTUUID value of a standard 'raw' image file.
 Usage is:

-image-set-ptuuid imagefile ptuuid
+image-set-partuuid imagefile [ hhhhhhhh-02 | hhhhhhhh-hhhh-hhhh-hhhh-hhhhhhhhhhhh | random ]"

-where ptuuid is 8 hex digits
+If no partuuid is specified, the current ROOT partuuid will be displayed.

 image-shrink: